lavantien/llm_tournament/RULES.md

+- Please only proceed one file at a time, don't output multiple files in one respond, to avoid output limit.
 - Always write unit-test that cover all possible test-cases for the code you write if it's possible to do.
 - Record every decision you make with a short one-line summary and files affected in a document named decision.md, if it doesn't exist then creat it as well.